juangardi21/juangardi21/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 👋 Hi there, welcome to my GitHuh profile!
+# 👋 Hi there, welcome to my GitHub profile!
 ### I'm an Android developer

 ## Skills: